stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 ``Extensions/`` folder with all required macOS Extensions (kext's).

-``Tools/`` folder with various tools to flash BIOS, etc. macOS IORegistryExplorer v2.1 included with this repository.
+``Tools/`` folder with various tools to flash BIOS, etc. macOS IORegistryExplorer v2.1 is included with this repository.
 This tool is necessary for debugging USB, etc. configuration.

-``Tools/AMI/`` folder with AMI BIOS flashing and modding tools.
+``Tools/AMI/`` is a folder with AMI BIOS flashing and modding tools.
-``Tools/Nvidia/`` folder with Nvidia BIOS flashing tools.
+``Tools/Nvidia/`` is a folder with Nvidia BIOS flashing tools.

-``Development/ACPI_patches/`` folder with uncompiled versions of the SSDT's created for various ACPI hot patches.
+``Development/ACPI_patches/`` is a folder with uncompiled versions of the SSDT's created for various ACPI hot patches.

-``Drivers/Windows/Apple USB Ethernet drivers for Windows`` folder with Apple USB-A Ethernet drivers for Windows extracted from ``Apple BootCamp``.
+``Drivers/Windows/Apple USB Ethernet drivers for Windows`` is a folder with Apple USB-A Ethernet drivers for Windows extracted from ``Apple BootCamp``.

 Required Tools